Charles Benstead

-Early life and WWI service
+Early life and First World War service

 Benstead was born at Cambridge in April 1896, where he was educated at the Cambridge and County High School.
 From there he went up to study mathematics at St Catharine's College, Cambridge in 1914.
 From 1916 he served in the First World War, being commissioned as a second lieutenant with the Royal Garrison Artillery.
 He was the subject of a famous propaganda poster during the war, where Benstead was stood silhouetted against firing guns.
 He was mentioned in dispatches during the Battle of Passchendaele and was awarded the Military Cross for actions during the Battle of Amiens in 1918.

 He returned to study at Cambridge following the war, playing two first-class matches for Cambridge University against the Marylebone Cricket Club (MCC) in 1920 and Somerset in 1921.
 Against the MCC he took figures of 5 for 37 in the MCC second-innings, his only first-class five wicket haul.
 While at Cambridge he did not gain a blue.
 In addition to playing first-class cricket while at Cambridge, he also played minor counties cricket for Cambridgeshire from 1921–23, making twelve appearances in the Minor Counties Championship.